 1. Shark Valley Trail, Everglades

-This 15.8-mile loop in the Everglades is the closest spot for long-distance hiking near Miami.
-A pretty accessible and easy trail all year round, the Shark Valley Trail takes you deep into the Everglades where you’ll be able to take in the gorgeous landscape and natural wildlife of South Florida.
-It’s all paved which makes it an accessible trail to everyone, but be mindful of the bikers that you may run into along the way!
+This 15-mile loop in the Everglades is the closest spot for long-distance hiking near Miami.
+A pretty accessible trail all year round, Shark Valley takes you deep into the Everglades where you’ll be able to take in the gorgeous landscape and natural wildlife of South Florida.
+Its midway point, a 45-foot observation tower, especially offers swiping views of the wetlands.
+The trail is all paved which makes it quite accessible to everyone, but be mindful of the bikers that you may run into along the way!

 Some of the harder trails on our list, Oleta River State Park’s paths are mainly designed for mountain bikers offering pedestrians a more moderate challenge when it comes to hiking through the park.
-The trail loop is almost 2 miles long but those wishing to add an extra couple of miles can veer off through the various offshoot paths along the main trail.
+The loop is around 3 miles long, and those wishing to add an extra couple of miles and explore further can veer off through the various offshoot paths along the main trail.

 4. Florida Trail, Big Cypress

 If you’re looking to really break away from civilization then the Florida Trail at Big Cypress National Preserve might just be for you.
 A 1,000-mile-long trail connecting Big Cypress at the tip of South Florida with Pensacola up north, the Florida trail’s unpaved and undeveloped paths are a must for serious backpackers and hikers.
 But if you’re looking to get a little taste of the expert level trail, you can always start at the Tamiami Trail rest stop and head about 30 miles north to I-75.

 Where: 33100 Tamiami Trail E, Ochopee, FL 34141

 The Anhinga Trail is another great option for a fun day trip, especially if you’re a fan of the Everglades.
 The popular trail winds through a sawgrass marsh and is just under a mile.
 It is also a prime destination for wildlife spotting (hence the name)!